Malahide

 Malahide Castle dates from the 12th century and is surrounded by a large park, part of which incorporates an international cricket ground.
-The area also features a sandy beach, a marina, and a variety of sporting clubs.
+The area also features a sandy beach, a marina, a parkrun and a variety of sporting clubs.

 Etymology

 The modern name Malahide comes from "Mullach Íde", possibly meaning "the hill of Íde" or "Íde's sand-hill"; it could also mean "Sand-hills of the Hydes" (from Mullac h-Íde), in turn probably referring to a Norman family from the Donabate area.
 According to the Placenames Database of Ireland the name Malahide is possibly derived from the Irish "Baile Átha Thíd" meaning "the town of the ford of Thíd", which may have been a ford at the mouth of the Gaybrook Stream, on the road to Swords.
 Malahide Bay was anciently called Inber Domnann, the "river-mouth of the Fir Domnann".

 Location and access

 Malahide is situated 9 miles north of the city of Dublin, lying between Swords, Kinsealy and Portmarnock.
 It is situated on the southern shore of an estuary where the Broadmeadow River comes to the sea; on the opposite side of the estuary is Kilcrea, and, some way inland, Donabate.
 To the west of the village, the Gay Brook or Gaybrook Stream passes through Yellow Walls, once a small separate village, to reach the estuary in a marshy area.

 The village is served by the DART and some mainline rail services, run by Irish Rail.
 The Dublin Bus 32, 42 and 102, the 32X and 142 peak hour express services, and the 42N Nite-Link route serve the town from Dublin City Centre.
 Route 102 serves local areas to/from Dublin Airport (via Swords) and Sutton Station (via Portmarnock).

 Malahide is close to the M1 motorway.
 To travel to Malahide by car, one would exit the M1 at Junction 4, travel along the R132 Swords Bypass, and then finally onto the R106 and into Malahide.